nnellans/terraform-guide/README.md

 ## Typical Root Module Folder Structure

 - `main.tf`
-  - Contains all of your `locals` blocks, `resource` blocks, `module` blocks, `data` blocks
+  - Contains all of your `resource` blocks, `module` blocks, `data` blocks, `locals` blocks
 - `outputs.tf`
   - Contains all of your `output` blocks
 - `variables.tf`
   - Contains all of your `variable` blocks
 - `versions.tf`, `terraform.tf`, `providers.tf`
-  - Recently, it has been common to put the `terraform` configuration block and all of your `provider` configuration blocks into separate Configuration Files
+  - Recently, it has been common to put the `terraform` block and `provider` blocks into separate Configuration Files
   - Some of the common filenames that I've seen used for this are `versions.tf`, `terraform.tf`, or `providers.tf`
-  - You may not always find these files.
-If they don't exist, then these blocks are typically found in `main.tf` instead
+  - You may not always find these files, it all depends on how the author decided to organize their code
 - `dependencies.tf`
-  - Another fairly recent practice is to put all of your `data` blocks (data sources) into this separate Configuration File
+  - Another fairly recent practice is to put all of your `data` blocks into this separate Configuration File
-  - Same as above, you may not always find this file, and if not, the `data` blocks are typically found in `main.tf` instead
+  - Same as above, you may not always find this file

 ## terraform block